Skip to content

 make init

-The Docker configuration is primarily in docker-compose.yml.
+The Docker configuration is primarily in docker-compose.yml, where you can inspect the configured containers.

 Depending on your project settings, there are several containers that might be running.
 These are outlined in the table below: